 Where does the ‘furious anger’ that Garai says inspired the film come from?
 It doesn’t seem to come from within the film itself: the Standard article suggests that Garai is reacting to horror’s history of misogyny, and there’s no doubt that there’s plenty there to react to, but the film doesn’t plunge into this feeling and generate a catharsis – until the ending it keeps its distance.

 Garai talks in the article about horror representing ‘a lot about being born female’ and tells us that her film is ‘a way of taking control of those experiences and changing that narrative.’
 Maybe that’s the problem here – too much emphasis on control, when horror is really about losing control, or the fear of it.

 I saw this on a rainy night at a cinema in the Courthouse Hotel, Great Marlborough Street, a free screening courtesy of Frightfest.
 I hadn’t realised that it would have hard-of-hearing subtitles.

 In some ways these are quite useful, even for those whose hearing is reasonably good – not all the dialogue in films is easily audible.
 But mostly I find them to be an annoying distraction.
-When someone is described as ‘chuckling softly’ I find myself wondering – is that really the best way to describe it?
+When someone is described as ‘chuckling softly’ I find myself wondering – is that really the best way to put it?